Cygnus (spacecraft): Design

-Lunar Gateway module variant
+Proposed Lunar Gateway module variant

 In August 2019, NASA decided to sole source its design for the Minimal Habitation Module (Habitation and Logistics Outpost, or HALO) of the Lunar Gateway to Northrop Grumman Innovation Systems, which offered a minimalist 6.1 m by 3 m design based directly on the Enhanced Cygnus, as well as a larger 7 m by 4.4 m design having radial docking ports, body-mounted radiators (BMRs), batteries and communications antennas added on the outside.
 Northrop Grumman Innovation Systems opted to build the minimalist design, which offered the advantage of component compatibility and expedited testing of life support systems on existing Cygnus spacecraft.
 On June 5, 2020, NASA awarded Northrop Grumman Innovation Systems a $187 million contract to complete the preliminary design of HALO.
 NASA will sign a separate contract with Northrop for the fabrication of the HALO, and for integration with the Power and Propulsion Element (PPE), being built by Maxar.

 Missions

 The following list includes only missions that have flown and six planned missions.
-As of August 2024 one more mission is planned to be launched on the Falcon 9 rocket from Cape Canaveral Space Launch Complex 40, and three from Wallops on an Antares 330.
+As of August 2024, one more mission is planned to be launched on the Falcon 9 rocket from Cape Canaveral Space Launch Complex 40, and three from Wallops on an Antares 330.
 Cygnus is the only cargo freighter to launch on four different launch vehicles: the Antares 100 series, Atlas V, Antares 200 series and Falcon 9 Block 5.
 Each mission is named for a notable member of the Human spaceflight community.